api3dao/old-api3-docs/docs/next/technology/cli-commands.md

 Make sure that the wallet that is associated with the mnemonic is funded on the target chain.
 The application will not exit until the transaction is confirmed.

-To see all commands:
+**View all commands:**
 ```sh
 npx @api3/airnode-admin --help
 ```
-To see the parameters of a command:
+**View the parameters of a command:**
 ```sh
 npx @api3/airnode-admin $COMMAND --help
 ```

 ## SDK

-You can also use the package programatically.
+You can also use the package programmatically.
 The SDK exports respective functions for all CLI commands as well as helper functions for obtaining the contract instance on the targeted chain.

 ```js